Bayesian inference in high-dimensional models

 \subsection{Spike-and-slab priors}

-As sparsity plays a very important role in high-dimensional modeling, priors inducing sparsity are of special interest.
+As sparsity plays a vital role in high-dimensional modeling, sparsity-inducing priors are of particular interest.
 While an entry $\theta$ may likely be zero, the possibility of a non-zero value, even a large value, cannot be ruled out.
-This can be thought of as being two regimes superimposed --- one corresponding to zero or very small values of $\theta$, and the other to possibly large values, and the prior should give a probabilistic mechanism to choose between the regimes.
-To address this, a {\em spike-and-slab prior} has been considered (Mitchell and Beauchamp \cite{mitchellbeauchamp}, Ishwaran and Rao \cite{ishwaranrao}):
+This can be thought of as two regimes superimposed --- one corresponding to zero or minimal values of $\theta$, and the other to possibly large values --- and the prior should provide a probabilistic mechanism for choosing between the regimes.
+To address this, a {\em spike-and-slab prior} has been considered (Mitchell and Beauchamp \cite{mitchellbeauchamp}, George and McCulloch \cite{george93}, Ishwaran and Rao \cite{ishwaranrao}):